 2. Make the chimichurri sauce: Combine the juice of 2 lemon wedges, half the cilantro sauce, and as much of the chopped pepper as you’d like, depending on how spicy you’d like the dish to be.
 Season with salt and pepper.

-4. Cook the steaks: Pat the steaks dry with paper towels; season on all sides with salt, pepper, and the remaining spice blend.
+4. Cook the steaks: Pat the steaks dry with paper towels and season on all sides with salt, pepper, and the remaining spice blend.
 In the same pan, heat a drizzle of olive oil on medium-high until hot.
-Add the seasoned steaks; cook, turning occasionally, 8 to 10 minutes for medium-rare, or until cooked to your desired degree of doneness.
-Transfer to a cutting board; let rest at least 5 minutes.
+Add the seasoned steaks and cook, turning occasionally, 8 to 10 minutes for medium-rare, or until cooked to your desired degree of doneness.
+Transfer to a cutting board and let rest for at least 5 minutes.